PoeBlu/lono/docs/_docs/boltops-pro.md

 ---
-title: Community Edition vs Pro
+title: BoltOps Pro
-nav_order: 7
+nav_order: 10
 ---

 Lono Community Edition is the core of lono.
 It is available for free under a [Source Available license](https://www.boltops.com/boltops-community-license).